Ted Cruz maintains ties to right-wing group despite its extremist messaging

 Cruz was among six senators on Jan.
 6 who tried to block certification of Joe Biden’s election to the White House because, he said, of widespread concerns the vote was “rigged.”
 Cruz later called the mob scene a “terrorist attack” and said rioters should be prosecuted.

 Five days after the riot, TTP organized a panel discussion featuring Cruz’s father, Rafael Cruz, a pastor.
-“We ain’t seen nothing yet, because we are about to be ruled in less than 10 days by a communist regime,” the elder Cruz said at Dallas event.
+“We ain’t seen nothing yet, because we are about to be ruled in less than 10 days by a communist regime,” the elder Cruz said at the Dallas event.
 “We must decide who we are going to obey.”

 The event closed with a prayer for Ted and Rafael Cruz.